ckc9759/CODING_resources/BEGINNER/README.md

-# Folder for beginners
+# Folder for beginners in C and C++

 RESOURCES:

-Codechef:
+Codechef: ckc_9759
-Codeforces:
+Codeforces: ckc9759